anaoliveiraalves/SensorMovimento/README.md

 # SensorMovimento
-Android Project to read accelerometer sensor and the list of available sensor on the device
+Android Project to read accelerometer sensor data and the list of available sensors on the device